derangedhk417/pyfit/README.md

 10) Make periodic structure generation in neighbor.py more efficient.
 11) Add isinstance checks on certain functions to ensure that arguments are of the correct type.
 12) Implement a .to method in all classes that store tensors.
+13) Decide how to approach logging, without cluttering the code too much.
+14) Implement randomize option.
+15) Add seed parameter for if semi-deterministic results are needed.
+Don't forget torch.seed().